- Diet & Weight Loss

 Lose 30 lbs in 30 days

-Is this workout any different that the others?
+How is this workout any different than others?

 Pills don't work.
 Cardio videos are too strenuous.

 Everyone wants to know the easiest way to lose weight.
 The problem is, that's it's not as easy as most would like it to be.
 Everyone wants that magical pill that eliminates excess body fat with no effort.
 Sorry my friend, but that pill does not exist.

 Marketers have made millions on people who just did not lose the weight, either because their program was too difficult for the average Joe to maintain or just too strenuous on the body.